kubos/kubos-vagrant/README.md

 For testing the changes in the `base` box modify the Vagrantfile and provisioning scripts in the `base/` directory as needed.
 To test these changes in isolation from the `kubos-dev` box run:

-    $ vagrant build
+    $ vagrant up

-NOTE: To rebuild the image run `vagrant destroy` followed by `vagrant build`.
+NOTE: To rebuild the image run `vagrant destroy` followed by `vagrant up`.

 To apply these base changes to a `kudos-dev` build you must create a .box image.
 In the `kubos-vagrant/base/` directory run: